-4.3 How the participation and role of women smallholder producers will be increased in POs and smallholder producer groups as a result of the proposed project
+4.2 How the participation and role of women smallholder producers will be increased in POs and smallholder producer groups as a result of the proposed project

-In 2020, WFP conducted a gender in value chain analysis to understand key roles and responsibilities, causes of social inequalities and exclusion across its agricultural value chain, specifically under the small holder farmers and home-grown school feeding program, and to identify key opportunities for women to equitably participate and benefit in advancing their inclusive and sustainable development.
-The key findings and recommendations are applicable to the context of the Grand'Anse department.
+In 2020, WFP conducted a gender in value chain analysis to understand key roles and responsibilities, causes of social inequalities and exclusion across its agricultural value chain, specifically under the home-grown school feeding programme and to identify key opportunities for women to equitably participate and benefit in advancing their inclusive and sustainable development.
+Whilst the study was conducted in Nippes and Artibonite departments, the key findings, and recommendations are applicable to the context of the Grand'Anse department.
+Results indicated that women and men producers have limited access to agricultural and entrepreneurship training, however, women faced additional challenges due to training not being developed and/or adapted to their specific needs.
+Further, women noted challenges to secure credit loans due to their lack of ownership of assets and without a guarantee, which made it difficult for them to invest or purchase quality seeds and/or agricultural tools or expand their businesses.
 The study noted that the women's involvement in productive value chain activities contributed to their attained economic empowerment, as well as reduced gender inequalities at the household and community level.
-As such, women had a new profound status at the household level, whereby increasing their involvement in decision-making processes as well as their access and control over resources contributed to improved gender dynamics, decreasing tensions with the husband/ spouse, and reducing their risks and exposures to gender-based violence.
+As such, women had a new profound status at the household level, thereby increasing their involvement in decision-making processes, their access and control over resources and contributed to improved gender dynamics, decreasing tensions with the husband/spouse and reducing their risks and exposures to genderbased violence.

 The various project activities will indeed contribute to ensuring smallholder women producers' equitable participation and benefit, given that gender dynamics at the household and community level has been taken into consideration throughout the design and will continue to be taken into consideration across the implementation and monitoring phases.
+Women have been specifically targeted as the primary beneficiaries of some of the activities including the cultivation of garden and vegetable crops, as well as in providing seed capital grant and access to credits, which will enable them to expand their agricultural outputs and businesses.